-Under water supply Option B, the proposed project would receive its primary potable water supply from three or more onsite deep wells.
+Under water supply Option B, the proposed project would receive its primary potable water supply from three or more onsite deep wells with an estimated flow of potentially 100 gpm each.
 The wells would draw groundwater from the aquifer system in the Suisun-Fairfield Valley Groundwater Basin, which has an estimated saturated thickness in excess of 400 feet.
-The water would be treated by a small treatment facility(ies) to CCR Title 22 Waterworks standards prior to being pumped to an onsite storage facility.
+The water would be treated to CCR Title 22

+Waterworks standards by a small treatment facility located at each wellhead prior to being pumped to an onsite storage facility.
 The Specific Plan proposes establishment of a CSA to provide the financial and management structure for Plan Area's water system.
 The proposed CSA would be responsible for providing the level of treatment necessary to meet safe drinking water standards for residential (domestic) use.

 Projected water demands for the Plan Area include two main components: domestic and non-potable (agricultural) water demands; these are described in more detail below.
-A WSA specific to Option B (Onsite Groundwater) was prepared for the project as part of this Recirculated DEIR (see Appendix B).
+A WSA specific to Option B (Onsite Groundwater) was prepared for the project as part of the August 2013 Recirculated DEIR (see the WSA in Appendix B).